TravBuildsSick/project-blacktape/README.md

 against both synthetic and real export data.
 The desktop GUI (`bt-gui`) — including the batched/streaming ingest flow and the separate GPS map window — builds and runs under a real display.

-See [CLAUDE.md](CLAUDE.md) for a more detailed, module-by-module status breakdown and the running list of known issues.

 ## License